guidefari/here_hugo/content/book/elegant-puzzle.md

 - This avoids re-gelling costs, and preserves system behaviour
 - If a team has 'too much slack', incrementally move responsibility to them
 - Another approach is loaning out an individual or two to an area that needs help.
 Emphasis on them retaining identity of their actual team.

+> most teams have dependencies on other teams... you can often slow a team down by
+> shifting resources to it, because doing so creates new upstream constraints.

 ### During periods of high growth